Omar-Aldabbas/NewsPaper-jyif/README.md

 This project contains experiments for building newspaper-style layouts using different HTML styling methods.

-Table files have less inline-style (only the basic one's like --text-align --border --padding --font-size) "if i remember correctly"
+Table files have less inline-style (only the basic one's like --text-align --border --padding --font-size) "if i remember correctly 😔"

 ## Project Structure